 While you can pay to access some, others are member only.
 But you can get access to those when you have the right credit card – and it’s free.
 But that raises the question what cards are the best for lounge access?
 To make it easier, we’ve come up with my hit list of credit cards that give you the kind of access you might be looking for, or even dreaming of.
 The fee for all of these cards is $450, but the lounge access and other perks might just make it worth your money, especially if you travel a lot.
 And some of their other perks offset that cost as well.

 Lets start with some of the American Express credit cards because they offer a lot of lounge bang for your credit card buck.
 First up is the Delta Reserve Card providing cardholders with free access to the SkyClub lounges.
-You can bring two guests for a discounted rate of $29 per person.
+You can bring two guests for a discounted rate of a valuable amount per person.

-Whats also great about these cards is that after your make your first purchase you bank 10,000 Medallion Qualification Miles (MQMs) and 10,000 bonus miles.
-And after your spend $30,000, you get another 15,000 Medallion Qualification Miles (MQMs) and 15,000 bonus miles.
+Whats also great about these cards is that after your make your first purchase you receive valuable bonuses.
+Earn 10,000 Medallion® Qualification Miles (MQMs) and 40,000 bonus miles after you spend $3,000 in purchases on your new Card in your first 3 months.
 Wait there is more if you spend $60,000 you get another bundle of 15,000 MQMs and 15,000 bonus miles.
-You also get priority boarding on Delta flights, a free checked bag and 20% off of those in-flight purchases that can be pricey.
+You also get priority boarding on Delta flights, a free checked bag and a good discount on those in-flight purchases that can be pricey.

 I’m not done with the American Express cards yet though.
 Along with the usual perks that go hand in hand with the Platinum Card from American Express you can also get into the Centurion Lounges for free, which is a great perk.
 Currently there are six up and running located in Las Vegas (LAS), Miami (MIA), Laguardia (LGA), Dallas (DFW), San Francisco (SFO) and Seattle (SEA), with another planned to open at Houston’s George Bush Intercontinental Airport.
 But what if you’re not flying to those cities?
 Well, you can also get free access to the Delta Sky Clubs and Airspace Lounges with your credit card.